I love to live in a house that has a homely feel, you know, lived in. I don’t like to feel so

 used to change around the furniture in the rooms so often, we used to wonder where she’d get so

 much energy from.
-I must say its not something I’ve adopted from her but I need to.
+I must say it is not something I’ve adopted from her but I need to.
 Apart from the

 obvious distribution of wear and tear, moving the furniture around gives the whole house a fresh